-Since its inception in 1925, The Park Plaza has become a fundamental part of LA's historic, architectural and cultural narrative.
+Since its establishment in 1925, The Park Plaza has become a fundamental part of LA's historic, architectural and cultural narrative.
 The Park Plaza was originally built for the Benevolent and Protective Order of Elks, who sought to create a memorial for members who lost their lives during World War I. The building was designed by renowned Art Deco architect Claud Beelman during his time as Senior Partner at the prestigious firm Curlett + Beelman.

 Conceived in the Gothic Revival architectural style, the building features enormous angels on each corner of its exterior and a set of antique brass elk antlers above the grand entry to the building.
 The elaborate interior murals and decorative paintings were designed by Anthony Heinsbergen and Co, noted painter of numerous Los Angeles cultural landmarks.
 The central design of the lobby ceiling is based on the Villa Madama, a Renaissance era project by Raphael and Giulio Romano.